 At COR in Santa Clara, we are turning into a haven for aquatic athletes.
 On any given day you’ll see swimmers, water polo players, synchronized swimmers, and divers training.
 Of this wild range of aquatic animals, I think water polo players have it the toughest.
 Now, this doesn’t imply swimmers or dives have it easy, as these other athletes have tougher scenarios than water polo players.
 For instance, swimming requires more specific swimming training, testing mental fortitude with hours of staring at the black line.
 Synchronized swimmers and divers must practice their precise motions over many times while being scrutinized by a judge.
-Water polo requires, strength, speed, proper biomechanics, ability to tolerate physical pain inflicted by a competitor, as well as many other skills.
+Water polo requires strength, speed, proper biomechanics, ability to tolerate physical pain [if you are having pain or have an injury, read here]. inflicted by a competitor, as well as many other skills.
 This unique skill set makes water polo strength training challenging, but fun!

 Now, many people who work with water polo players classify them as either football players or swimmers.
 The fun thing about water polo players is that they are a mix of football players and swimmers.
 This unique combination makes water polo strength training programs truly unique.
 Here are 12 water polo strength training tips I’ve gathered since working with this unique aquatic animal: